hichemfantar/TSYP-11-Congress-Website/README.md

 I value keeping the site open source, but as you all know, _**plagiarism is bad**_.
 It's always disheartening whenever I find that someone has copied my site without giving me credit.
 I spent a non-trivial amount of effort building and designing this iteration of the website, and I am proud of it!
 All I ask of you all is to not claim this effort as your own.

-Please also note that I did not build this site with the intention of it being a starter theme, so if you have questions about implementation, I will continue to document this website, and please feel free to contact me for any missing details [Personal Website](https://www.hichemfantar.com/).
+Please also note that I did not build this site with the intention of it being a starter theme, so if you have questions about implementation, please feel free to contact me for any missing details [Personal Website](https://www.hichemfantar.com/) and I will continue to document the website.

 ### TL;DR